HAND CRAFTED COFFEE IN BRUSSELS

 Since 2012 Parlor Coffee is at home in uptown Brussels and shortly after the cafe was opened I've started to be a regular customer here.
 So it was about time I wrote about one of my favourite coffee places in Brussels, conveniently located in the area of Chatelain, St. Gilles and Louise and luckily for me only a 5 minute walk from my house.

 Hardly a day passes by that you won't be welcomed by both Bram and Yumi, partners in crime on a mission to bring high quality, freshly roasted coffee to residents and visitors of Brussels alike.
 The interior is simple, a barefoot walk on wooden floors paired with a subtle industrial feel created by the lighting hanging from the ceiling.
 The pale walls are decorated with changing photographs.
 On Tuesday afternoons, Bram gets busy on the Probat roasting machine standing in the back room to roast the latest beans sourced from a Norwegian supplier that works with small-scale producers who care about the quality, working conditions and sustainablity.
 The coffee at Parlor has proven to be consistently excellent over the past few years as they pay great attention to detail.
 Whether you're after filter or espresso, there are different origins the grinders.

 My Little Cup

-If you are looking for that comfy place where you can unwind with a cup of fine coffee you should pay My Little Cup a visit.
-I love this cafe for its mellow and simple design, welcoming, communal flair and the great coffee of course.
+If you are looking for that familiar place where you can unwind with a good cup of coffee you should pay My Little Cup a visit.
 It is a tiny corner shop that opened March 2014 in a quiet area of Brussels, not far from the center and around the corner of Parc Royal.
-The shop front marries clear branding with hints of characteristic Bruxelloise art nouveau architecture and the floor-to-ceiling windows make for a beautiful light.
+The shop front marries clear branding with hints of characteristic Bruxelloise art nouveau architecture and the floor-to-ceiling windows make for a plenty of light.

 53 rue de la croix de fer